Getting Started on Heroku with Ruby

 $ bundle update puma

+Using dynos and databases to complete this tutorial counts towards your usage.
 We recommend using our low-cost plans to complete this tutorial.
 Eligible students can apply for platform credits through our new Heroku for GitHub Students program.

-Set up
+Set Up

 The Heroku CLI requires Git, the popular version control system.
 If you don’t already have Git installed, complete the following before proceeding:

-In this step you’ll install the Heroku Command Line Interface (CLI).
-You use the CLI to manage and scale your applications, provision add-ons, view your application logs, and run your application locally.
+Install the Heroku Command Line Interface (CLI).
+You can use the CLI to manage and scale your applications, provision add-ons, view your logs, and run your application locally.

 Download and run the installer for your platform: